codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 The Pull request target field allows you to trigger this pipeline only when the target of a Pull Request (i.e. where the pr is going to be merged at) matches the branch name regular expression.
 Common examples for branch names would be `master` or `production`.

-This field has only meaning when a commit happens in the context of a pull request and in that case
+This field has only meaning when a commit happens in the context of a pull request and in that case:

-1. the branch field will look at the branch that the commit is happening on and
+1. The branch field will look at the branch that the commit is happening on
-1. the PR target branch field will look at the branch is the PR is happening against.
+1. The PR target branch field will look at the branch is the PR is happening against

-For example, if you create a commit on a branch that is named `my-feature` which is currently part of PR against branch `staging` (i.e. somebody wants to merge `my-feature` **TO** `staging`) then
+For example, if you create a commit on a branch that is named `my-feature` which is currently part of PR against branch `staging` (i.e. somebody wants to merge `my-feature` **TO** `staging`) then:

-1. the `BRANCH` field value will try to match against `my-feature` and
+1. The `BRANCH` field value will try to match against `my-feature`
-1. the `PULL REQUEST TARGET BRANCH` will try to match against `staging`.
+1. the `PULL REQUEST TARGET BRANCH` will try to match against `staging`

 Here are some more syntax examples: